 We are very pleased to announce that today Shieko Reto is taking up residency at the first 1-year resident Artist at Risk (AR) at Safe Haven Helsinki.

 Shieko Reto is a visual artist and activist from Kuala Lumpur, Malaysia, whose work addresses the concerns of trans- and cross-cultural phenomena.
-Her work has been part of international exhibitions, including the Singapore Biennial.
+Her work has been part of international exhibitions, including the Singapore Biennial and the AR PAVILION at Matadero-Madrid.

 AR-Safe Haven Helsinki, 2017